ugtrain/ugtrain/README.md

 `ugtrain -P examples/chromium-bsu64`

-This parses the chromium-bsu64.conf from the examples, runs the game with libmemhack64.so preloaded and starts locking the configured values.
-In examples/README.md the config syntax is described.
+This parses the chromium-bsu64.conf from the examples, runs the game with libmemhack64.so preloaded and starts freezing the configured values.
+In [examples/README.md](examples/README.md) the config syntax is described.

-If it asks you for automatic adaption, you should accept.
-The adaption can be triggered explicitly as well: <br/>
+If it asks you for automatic adaptation, then you should accept.
+The adaptation can be triggered explicitly as well: <br/>
 `ugtrain -A examples/chromium-bsu64`

 ## Current Limitations